bricklife/lumines-js/README.md

 ### op
 - the array of operations
-- 'L' or 'R': move the block to the left or right
+- 'L' or 'R': move the block to the left or the right
-- 'l' or 'r': rotate the block to the left or right
+- 'l' or 'r': rotate the block to the left or the right
 - 'G': drop the block to the ground
 - 'E': move the timeline to the right edge from the left edge